Call: 0131 3708028 | Email: annja@anlofin.com

 If your property is fully or partly furnished, and you need to replace things like beds, carpets or curtains, then you may use the replacement of domestic items relief.

-Generally, BTL landlords can’t deduct these items as a tax deduction but with this relief they are able to replace an item with an item of comparable value (not better quality or higher value as this would constitute an improvement)
+Generally, BTL landlords can’t deduct these items as a tax deduction but with this relief, they can replace an item with an item of comparable value (not better quality or higher value, as this would constitute an improvement)

-We always recommend property owners to do the following to make life easier for themselves:
+We always recommend property owners do the following to make life easier for themselves:

 • Keep records of all your expenses.
 Scan/take photos of your expenses and save these on your phone or computer in a separate folder.